farag2/Office/README.md

     Set-ExecutionPolicy -ExecutionPolicy Bypass -Force
   ```

-* Choose which Offce to download by editing the `DownloadOffice` arguments in the of the file
+* Choose which Offce to download by editing the `DownloadOffice` arguments in the file

   ```powershell
     DownloadOffice -Branch ProPlus2019Retail -Channel Current -Components Word, Excel, PowerPoint